NithyaNingegowda/brickstapi-replyhandler/libs/README.txt

-To compile this sample, copy the following jar files from the Connect
+To compile this sample, copy the following jar files from the Connect distribution:

-distribution:
+kc/connect.jar

-	connect.jar
+kc/import/message-engine-1.0.jar

-	message-engine-1.0.jar
+Then run 'mvn compile' or 'gradle compileJava'